THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Do I need special ProPresenter settings?

-You need to have a stage display configured in ProPresenter to see the chords.
+You need to have a stage display configured in ProPresenter to see the chords (ProPresenter chord tutorial).
 The chords will automatically appear on the stage display when the file is opened in ProPresenter.

 What happens to existing ProPresenter formatting?